-At the end of 2021, following a change of control at Apex, an option was exercised by the new majority owners of Apex to buy out the remaining royalties under the Apex partnership that had not yet been assigned.
-A buyout purchase price of US\$70 million was agreed, including a US\$41.7 million cash payment to GBR, with the balance representing an estimated value ascribed to the three retained royalties (El Sauz, Jayhawk and an undisclosed 500 MW wind project).
-When each of the three royalties are at a point six months from commercial operations, a final valuation will be done with reconciliation payments due to either GBR or Apex depending on the results of the valuation.
+At the end of 2021, following a change of control at Apex Clean Energy (one of GBR investments), an option was exercised by the new majority owners of Apex to buy out the remaining royalties under the Apex partnership that had not yet been assigned.
+A buyout purchase price of US\$70 million was agreed, including a US\$41.7 million cash payment to GBR, with the balance representing a provisional value ascribed to the three retained royalties (El Sauz, Jayhawk and Young Wind).
+When each of the three royalties are at a point six months from commercial operations, a final valuation will be done with reconciliation payments due to either GBR or Apex depending on the results of the final valuation.